 The barriers to inclusion

 One of the reasons is unconscious bias.
-During the Women in Leadership Conference at the Erasmus University this year, challenging one’s biases and being aware about one’s privileges seemed to be the overarching theme.
+During the Women in Leadership Conference at the Erasmus University in 2018, challenging one’s biases and being aware about one’s privileges seemed to be the overarching theme.
 Eastman’s David Golden mentioned the system in the society we live in as built by privileged men.
 Since your network will look a lot like you, opportunities stay in the same network making it a barrier to diversity and ultimately, inclusion.

 In Prof. Semiha Denktas’ Navigating double bias: Ethnicity and Gender workshop, the conclusion is that the general perception of one’s ethnicity denies some of the participants to bring their whole selves to work.